 - Farmers market are a community event.
 Stop by to shop with folks who have the same philosophy as you when it comes to food.

 - Help to protect our environment by shopping at the market.
 Our farmers are conscious stewards of the earth.
 They practice organic farming techniques, state of the are animal husbandry, water management, and more.
-And they are passionate about it - ask them.
+And they are passionate about it - just ask them!

 - Farmers markets often become the stimulus to foodie wanna be's to start their own food related business.
 We love new recruits!

 Suggestions for the Downingtown Farmers Market - Please email us!

 And, again, many thanks to the folks at Dane Decor!

 We are located in the Dane Decor Warehouse Parking Lot, just behind the store.